 I was glad to see the first of the two bridges appeared.

-Located along Donahue Road, the Harmon Covered Bridge was erected with a single span and has a length of forty-five feet.
+Located along Donahue Road, Harmon’s Covered Bridge was erected with a single span and has a length of forty-five feet.
 The bridge, which crosses over the South Branch of Plum Creek, is the youngest of Indiana County’s four remaining covered bridges.
 A historical marker stands guard at one end of the bridge, explaining its history.
-The Harmon Covered Bridge was erected in 1910 with a Town Truss design, also known as a Town’s Lattice Truss, a design patented in 1820 by architect Ithiel Town.
+Harmon’s Covered Bridge was erected in 1910 with a Town Truss design, also known as a Town’s Lattice Truss, a design patented in 1820 by architect Ithiel Town.
 The bridge was bypassed in 1984, but remains open to foot traffic.
 The bridge was built by John Carnahan and was named after Civil War veteran J.S.
 Harmon, who had spent time in the infamous Andersonville Prison before returning to the area.
 In 1979, the bridge was placed on the National Register of Historic Places.

 One thing I did find interesting as I photographed the bridge was a strange noise created by the wind as it passed through the bridge.
 Standing inside the bridge, there was a high-pitched whistling noise that can be heard as the wind passed through the bridge.
 It was not paranormal, but it was definitely eerie sounding until I got used to it.